uk-medic-coder/AverageStockGainsByTimeOfYear/README.md

 For example - on date X, historically what has this stock done - gone up or gone down.

-This handy python utility will download any publically listed stock from Yahoo Finance, aggregate the data, and then look at the percentage gain in price for 5 trading days ahead.
+This handy python utility will download any publically listed stock from Yahoo Finance, aggregate the data, and then look at the percentage gain in price for 5 trading days ahead that is typical for each day of the calendar year.

 ## Usage: